TakafumiM/LoLProAnalysis/README.md

 ></iframe>
 The p-values was 0.026.
 Therefore, I reject the null hypothesis with the 5% significance level.

-Conclusion: Distribution of 'league' when 'golddiffat15' is missing is not the same as the distribution of 'league' when 'golddiffat15' is not missing.
+Conclusion: There was not enough evidence to show that distribution of 'league' when 'golddiffat15' is missing is not the same as the distribution of 'league' when 'golddiffat15' is not missing.

 #### 'result' column
 #### Null Hypothesis: